 Rosie Gibson

-I am available to consider supervision of quantitative or qualitative research projects in the fields of ageing, sleep health, and sleep and society.
+I support quantitative or qualitative research projects in the fields of ageing, sleep health, and sleep and society.
+I am actively involved with Massey’s Health Work and Retirement study as well as other programmes of research where there may be opportunities for student theses.

 Topics I am focusing on are: